mkx22/COMP5111-assignment-Student-Version/README.md

 ## Assignment 1 Submission

-- Your are required to submit your assignment to CSE [CASS](http://cssystem.cs.ust.hk/UGuides/cass/student.html). \scc{Are we using Canvas for submission and SpeedGrader to leave comments on assignment?}
+- Your are required to submit your assignment to [CANVAS](https://canvas.ust.hk/courses/36243/assignments/142330).
 - Please put all your code, screenshot, readme and etc. into a single folder and compress it to `comp5111asg01.zip`

 The recommended folder structure is: